yhwh/node-qt/README.md

-## Running scripts
+# Running scripts

-If the build went well, you should be able to run scripts as usual, e.g. `$ node examples/helloworld.js`.
-To run the unit tests in `test`:
+If the build was successful, you should be able to run scripts as usual, for example:

 ```
-$ node make test
+$ node examples/helloworld.js
 ```

-Simple regression tests based on image differences are provided in addition to unit tests.
-Since different platforms generate different images based on several factors, it's likely these image-based regression tests will fail on your setup.
-Ignore those errors.
+To run scripts from outside the Node-Qt directory, simply `require()` the relative/absolute path to the `node-qt` directory, or move/symlink the `node-qt` folder into your project's `node_modules/`.

-## Contributing
+# Contributing

 Please provide a test case for every new binding added.
 See `test/` for examples of unit tests.